Bill Veeck: Chicago White Sox

 Taking advantage of inter-familial friction within the Comiskey family, in 1959, Veeck became head of a group that purchased a controlling interest in the Chicago White Sox.
 Following Veeck's acquisition of the team, the White Sox went on to win their first pennant in 40 years.
 That year the White Sox broke a team attendance record for home games with 1.4 million.
 The next year the team broke the same record with 1.6 million visitors to Comiskey Park with the addition of the first "exploding scoreboard" in the major leagues – producing electrical and sound effects, and shooting fireworks whenever the White Sox hit a home run.
-The "exploding scoreboard" was carried over to the "new" Comiskey Park (now Guaranteed Rate Field) when it opened in 1991.
+The "exploding scoreboard" was carried over to the "new" Comiskey Park (now Rate Field) when it opened in 1991.

 One year later in 1960, Veeck and former Detroit Tigers great Hank Greenberg, his partner with the Indians and White Sox, reportedly made a strong bid for the American League expansion franchise in Los Angeles.
 Greenberg would have been the principal owner, with Veeck as a minority partner.
 However Los Angeles Dodgers owner Walter O'Malley was not willing to compete with a team owned by Veeck, even if he would only be a minority partner.
 When O'Malley heard of the deal, he invoked his exclusive franchise rights for Southern California.
 Any potential owner of an American League team in the area would have had to have O'Malley's approval, and it was apparent that O'Malley would not allow any team to set up shop with Veeck as a major shareholder.
 Rather than try to persuade his friend to back out, Greenberg abandoned his bid for what became the Los Angeles Angels.

 In 1961, due to poor health, Veeck sold his share of the White Sox to John and Arthur Allyn for $2.5 million.
 After selling the White Sox, Veeck worked intermittently as a television commentator for ABC.
 Veeck then moved to the Eastern Shore of Maryland with his family to convalesce.